 Shane Black gets the distinction of being the only director to make this list twice, and while The Nice Guys may not be quite as successful as Kiss Kiss Bang Bang, it’s a lot more ambitious to make up for it.

 Take the producer of Snatch and Lock Stock and Two Smoking Barrels, give him a pre-James Bond Daniel Craig (and Michael Gambon, who had been recently cast as Dumbledore’s replacement), and you’ve got one of the best British crime films that most people haven’t seen.
 A nameless protagonist on his supposed last job discovers (naturally) that there's higher stakes than he expected.
 Layer Cake elevates its common premise with stylish menace.

-15. Baby Driver
+23. Baby Driver

 A musical in which the characters listen to the songs rather than sing them may not seem the most likely candidate for one of the best crime movies of 2017, but that’s just because you may not have seen Edgar Wright’s infectious caper flick yet.

-Featured promo image from "Sicario" via Lionsgate
+Featured still from "Sicario" via Lionsgate